fleetdm/fleet/handbook/security.md

 **User experience impact**

-* Misconfigured captive portals, such as in hotels, could be unreachable, as they perform an attack on DNS traffic to redirect you, and misuse IP addresses such as *1.1.1.1*.
-You can work around this by performing a *nslookup* in the terminal for any domain and manually browsing to the IP being provided as the response. **This should be rare, and getting rarer by the day.
-The best workaround is to use tethering on a phone or hotspot**.
+* Some misconfigured "captive portals", typically used in hotels and airports, might be unusable with DoH due to how they are configured.
+This can be worked around by using the hotspot on your phone, and if you really have to use this network for an extended period of time, there are usually workarounds that can be performed to connect to them.
+Navigating to http://1.1.1.1 often resolves the issue.
-* Rare false positives could happen, preventing access to a site.
-Please report those, as if they become frequent, we will define a strategy for handling them.
+* If you are trying to reach a site, and you believe it is being blocked accidentally, please submit it to Cloudflare.
+This should be extremely rare.
+If it is not, please let the security team know.
 * If your ISP's DNS service goes down, you'll be able to continue working 😎

-*Note: Implementing DoH in an office environment where other network controls are in place has different downsides than doing it for a remote company.
+*Note: If you from another organization, reading this to help create your own configuration, remember that implementing DoH in an office environment where other network controls are in place has different downsides than doing it for a remote company.
 In those cases, **disabling** DoH makes more sense, so network controls can retain visibility.
 Please evaluate your situation before implementing any of our recommendations at your organization, especially DoH.*

 #### Deploy osquery
 | #  | Setting                |